prakashsellathurai/prakashsellathurai.github.io/index.md

 </p>

 <p>
+Currently, I am a software development Engineer at Amazon.
 In the past, I worked as a <strong>Software engineer</strong> at Gkfit and a Computer Vision Engineer at Bigthinx.
 In 2018, I co-founded an e-commerce platform ClothX (now archived).
 As of 2019, I have earned my undergraduate degree in Mechatronics Engineering from Anna University.
 </p>
 <p>